vtbassmatt/MagicSetEditor2/README.md

 cmake --build .
 ````

-Use `CMAKE_BUILD_TYPE=Debug` for a debug build
+ * Use `CMAKE_BUILD_TYPE=Debug` for a debug build

 ## Building on Mac

-Install the dependencies, for example using Homebrew
+ * Install the dependencies, for example using Homebrew: (Note: Tested with boost 1.84.0, wxmac (wxwidgets) 3.2.4, hunspell 1.7.2, cmake 3.28.3, dylibbundler 1.0.5.)

 ````
-brew install boost wxwidgets hunspell
+brew install boost wxwidgets hunspell cmake dylibbundler
 ````

-Note: Tested with boost 1.72.0_3, wxmac (wxwidgets) 3.0.5.1_1, hunspell 1.7.0_2
-Then use cmake to build
+ * Then use cmake to build:

 ````
 mkdir build && cd build
-cmake -DCMAKE_BUILD_TYPE=Release ..
+cmake -DCMAKE_BUILD_TYPE=Release -DBUILD_APPLE_BUNDLE=1 ..
-cmake --build ..
+cmake --build .
 ````

-Use `CMAKE_BUILD_TYPE=Debug` for a debug build
+   Use `CMAKE_BUILD_TYPE=Debug` for a debug build.

-Finally, copy the resources to a SharedSupport directory and run the executable
+ * Finally, copy the resources to a SharedSupport directory and run the executable:

 ````
+mkdir magicseteditor.app/Contents/SharedSupport
-mkdir SharedSupport && cd SharedSupport cp -r ../resource SharedSupport/
+cp -r ../resource magicseteditor.app/Contents/SharedSupport open ./magicseteditor.app
-./magicseteditor
 ````